MVG1016/Spectrum_analyzer_for_bladerf_2_0_windows/README.md

 # Real-Time Wideband Spectrum Analyzer and Signal Generator with BladeRF

 This project is a real-time wideband spectrum analyzer and signal generator built using the [BladeRF 2.0](https://www.nuand.com/bladerf-2-0-micro/) software-defined radio and Python.

+Before using app you need to install all the necessary drivers for your BladeRF2.0

 ## Features